 This recipe can be served right after boiling.
 However, if you’re hosting a crowd, it works both ways!
 To make baby potatoes ahead of time simply boil the potatoes until fork-tender.
 Gently toss the butter bacon sauce with potatoes and transfer into a slow cooker.
 Keep warm for up to 2 hours.

 This also works great kept warm on the stovetop until guests come an hour in advance.
 Keep it over the lowest setting.
-It makes a great carry-in dish for potlucks or invited company.
+It makes a great carry-in dish for potlucks or guests.

 How To Make Baby Potatoes?